Manjunath-Bhashyam/Energy-Efficiency-ML-Project/README.md

 The dataset contains eight attributes (or features, denoted by X1...X8) and two responses (or outcomes, denoted by y1 and y2).
-The aim is to use the eight features to predict each of the two responses.
+The aim is to use the eight features to predict each of the two responses - Heating Load & Cooling Load.

 #### Specifically:
 - X1 Relative Compactness